transitland/www-transit-land/_posts/2017-10-10-placeholder-operators.md

 ![Coverage map for Australia and New Zealand, by Kuan Butts](/images/placeholders/australia_nz_coverage_kuan_butts.jpg "Coverage map for Australia and New Zealand, by Kuan Butts")
 *Coverage map of Australia and New Zealand, [created by Kuan Butts](https://twitter.com/buttsmeister), using data from Transitland*

-*Kuan also made a map of South America, but our coverage isn't expansive enough to be visibile across the large continent in the map.*